Proposal to raise transit fares will hurt Oʻahu riders

 Figure 1.
 Monthly Ridership On TheBus (2015–2025)

 Nevertheless, Honolulu’s TheBus has increased its fares twice within the last five years, which has likely contributed to its slow post-COVID ridership recovery.
-Based on TheBus Performance Statistics, even before the COVID-19 pandemic, monthly ridership had decreased by nearly 17 percent between 2015 and 2020.
+Based on TheBus Performance Statistics, even before the COVID-19 pandemic, average monthly ridership had decreased by nearly 10 percent between 2015 and 2019.
+During the COVID-19 pandemic TheBus reached an all-time low of approximately 30.4 million annual rides in 2021.

 While bus ridership has increased from its low in 2021, the rate is beginning to decline.
-For example, in July 2025, Oʻahu Transit Services reported an average weekday ridership of 112,882, marking a 1 percent (1,117 riders) decrease from the previous year.
+For example, between 2024 and 2025, total annual bus ridership increased by less than one percent.

 Economic hardship is prevalent on Oʻahu: